Chase Sapphire Preferred Card: Get The Most Value For Your Travel Rewards

 It's the Rewards That Count

 This card delivers its rewards primarily in the form of Chase's Ultimate Rewards points.
 You get 2x points on travel and restaurants, and 1 point per dollar on other purchases.
+The annual fee is $95, which is waived the first year.

 The Real Value of Sapphire Is Points Transfers